KevinMarquette/kevinmarquette.github.io/index.md

 ## Chronometer

 [Chronometer](/2017-02-05-Powershell-Chronometer-line-by-line-script-execution-times/?utm_source=blog&utm_medium=blog&utm_content=projects) analyzes a script or module during execution and reports line by line execution times.
 It allows you to see your code coverage and where most of your execution time is spent.

+## GetPlastered
+[GetPlastered](/2017-05-14-Powershell-Plaster-GetPlastered-template/?utm_source=blog&utm_medium=blog&utm_content=recent) is a Plaster template that will turn a folder into a Plaster template that can deploy that folder.
+The idea is to use this as a starting point to create the Plaster manifest when you know it will contain a lot of files.